 - Dirty Coward: Actually played with.
-Miguel runs from Logan, but who wouldn't?
+Miguel runs from Bishop, but who wouldn't?
 Both of them die in cutscenes, so we never see much of their personalities.

 - Reality Ensues: The men that the two brothers hired to reinforce their numbers are distinct from Morales' terrorist army, and this causes friction.
 Miguel's and Alvarez's men snark at how Morales' troops are as good as dead and won't miss them.
 Then, another instance of this trope: Miguel puts on a HAZMAT suit to escape the cordon around the gym where he set off the chemical bomb, but RAINBOW's team instantly recognize him anyway thanks to the limp he got while fighting the team helicopter.

 - Terrorists Without a Cause: Actually averted.
 Both men have clear motives.

 - Too Dumb to Live: They both die in ways that could have been easily avoided.
 Miguel pulls a Hand Cannon on Bishop after pretending to surrender, and Bishop kills him instantly.
 Alvarez lowers his guard while receiving payment from his employer, who has no reason to leave him alive.